Boosting User Engagement with Festive Widgets

 Wrapping Up

-Widgets are small and mighty, and the holidays are a great time to get comfortable with them and see how they can boost your user engagement.
+Widgets are small but mighty—and the holidays are the perfect time to use them to boost user engagement.